5 reasons controllers should delve into AI

 Using Process Mining, business controllers can use smart algorithms applied to event logs to discover how business processes are executed in practice.
 In doing so, they can detect hidden costs, inefficiencies, and bottlenecks in primary and secondary processes and quickly solve them.
 By using Process Mining, organizations can tangibly improve their business processes and IT.

 In short: algorithms are getting better and better at taking over the annoying routine tasks.
-The simple typing jobs, the onerous phone calls, configuration, and even programming will be automated and taken over by robots, 3D printers, chat bots, virtual agents, and so on.
+The simple typing jobs, the onerous phone calls, configuration, and even programming will be automated and taken over by robots, 3D printers, chatbots, virtual agents, and so on.

 4. Data literacy is becoming an essential core competency